 And as a delicious topper on any pie or cake, including my Old-fashioned Sour Cream Chocolate Fudge Cake!

 So if you're looking for a Whipped Cream Icing recipe for decorating cakes (the easy way), a topping or a filling, give this one a try!
 It really is the perfect topping for so many desserts and drinks!

 Did you make this easy recipe?
 Please RATE THE RECIPE below

 Please SUBSCRIBE (get my FREE E-cookbook) and be sure to FOLLOW ME on FACEBOOK, TWITTER, INSTAGRAM and PINTEREST!

 - 4 cups whipping cream (35%)

 - ½ cup piping gel, clear

 - 2 teaspoons clear vanilla extract

-- Combine whipping cream and powdered sugar in large mixing bowl or bowl of a stand mixer.
+- Combine the cold cream and powdered sugar in large mixing bowl or bowl of a stand mixer.

-- Beat with electric mixer until soft peaks form.
+- Whip cream with electric mixer (with whisk attachment) until soft peaks form.